How to Fix Water Damage in Your Home

-When they come, and the larger water damage restoration companies will have emergency 24 hour service, they’ll assess the situation and let you know the appropriate cleanup procedure.
+When they come, and the larger water damage restoration companies will provide 24-hour emergency service, they’ll assess the situation and let you know the appropriate cleanup procedure.
 Each situation is different, and there’s a variety of factors to take into consideration.
 For example, laminate flooring that has become saturated will have to be removed and discarded, even if the water damage is category 1 (clean water).
-That’s because laminate is made of layers of paper glued to a sub floor.
+That’s because laminate is made of layers of paper glued to a sub-floor.
 It cannot be dried and reclaimed.
 Think of the library book you left outside in the rain when you were a kid.
 Even dried those wrinkled papers are just never the same.

 Mold is another factor that must be taken into consideration.
-This is where the A stitch in time… adage comes into play.
 Mold generally starts small and grows, sometimes exponentially.
-They don’t call it a mold invasion for nothing.
 If you have water damage in your house, you can pretty much count on the growth of mold.
 Water plus oxygen combined at the right temperature, plus a little time, equals mold.
 Aside from being unsightly, a mold problem is a health issue, especially for children or adults with a compromised respiratory system.
 Some studies indicate that mold can even cause respiratory problems in otherwise healthy adults.